 I went on.

 Cole Spade came out to greet me.
-To look at him, nobody would guess that he was one of the most powerful vampires in the nation, but few saw through my Glamours, either.
-He looked like a middle-aged half-cowboy blues singer – which he was, but he also had the fangs.
-Not that this was atypical, the leader of the North American Vampire Council looked like a little girl.
+At a glance, nobody would guess that he was one of the most powerful vampires in the nation.
+But then, how many people could see through one of my Glamours and understand what I was?
+He looked like a middle-aged half-cowboy blues singer.
+But then, the leader of the North American Vampire Council looked like a little girl.
+Appearances were worthless in the supernatural world.

 “Just what do you think you’re doin’ in my bar?”
 Cole drawled, looking me in the eyes.